How to write a convincing business plan?

 Identify potential competitors

-It can be difficult to predict when and where new competitors may appear.
-To get started, regularly research news about your industry, products, services, and target market.
+It can be difficult to predict when and where new competitors may emerge.
+To start, regularly look for news about your industry, products, services, and your target market.

 But there are other ways to predict when the competition may follow you into a market.
 Other people may see the same opportunity you see.
 Think about your business and your industry, and if the following conditions exist, you might face competition: